 If you prefer a mountain view, you can also consider Idaho Panhandle National Forests.

-Notable state parks where you can try viewing the aurora include the Craters Of The Moon state park and Heyburn State Park.
+Notable national and state parks where you can try viewing the aurora include the Craters of the Moon National Monument and Preserve and Heyburn State Park.

 5. Glacier National Park, Montana